-Record books are due to club leaders by August 31.
+Record books are checked by project leaders both prior and following fair, and are then due to club leaders by August 31.
 Electronic forms can be downloaded below or on the Montana 4-H website.
-Hard copies are available through your club leader or the Extension Office for a small cost.
+Hard copies and 4-H binders are available through your club leader or the Extension Office for a small cost.
 Members and leaders have the option of using apps like Zingbooks instead of paper.

 - Record Book Example